 - Any publications resulting from research supported by a CIREH internship award must be in compliance with the NIH Public Access Policy

 - During the year following project completion, students may present their research results in a public forum.
 Funding is available to pay for the cost of printing a research poster, or to attend a domestic conference if you submit an abstract and it is accepted.

 Terms of the Award

 Duration: The summer internship will last for a minimum of ten weeks and a maximum of twelve.
-The estimated program dates for 2014 will be May 24-August 2, 2014.
+The estimated program dates for 2017 will be announced at a later date.

 CIREH covers these expenses: